lydiastepanek/pen-loop-dot-io-archive/src/content/posts/behind-whatsapps-slowing-growth.md

 At the time of the Facebook acquisition, though, WhatsApp was much more than just a tool to avoid SMS fees.
 It was the only messaging app in the market that offered a truly global product, running on all major mobile operating systems from its inception: iPhones, Androids, Blackberrys, as well as the feature phones that are popular in developing countries.
 (This part will become important later.)

 ![](/images/posts/03.jpg "feature phone")
-<center>If you’re wondering what a feature phone is, imagine a 2000s-era Nokia or Razr phone that uses WiFi.
-(In other words, a smartphone with a smaller, cheaper operating system than an iPhone or Android phone.)</center>
+<div class="image-caption">If you’re wondering what a feature phone is, imagine a 2000s-era Nokia or Razr phone that uses WiFi.
+(In other words, a smartphone with a smaller, cheaper operating system than an iPhone or Android phone.)</div>

 Plus, WhatsApp offered tons of languages since its founding, helping it to spread globally: “In the startup’s first year, they offered the service in German, Spanish, French, and Italian, among other languages,” Wired [explained](https://web.archive.org/web/20170826072315mp_/https://www.wired.com/2016/04/forget-apple-vs-fbi-whatsapp-just-switched-encryption-billion-people/) at the time.